Download Our 2022 PPC Management PDF Guide

 You can target past customers with new product ads, upselling ads or cross selling ads – the idea is to stay on top of their minds.

-Some digital marketing agencies offering Google AdWords remarketing services prefer capping remarketing ad frequency to twenty times per user per month.
+Some digital marketing agencies offering Google Ads remarketing services prefer capping remarketing ad frequency to twenty times per user per month.
 However, considering that internet users move quickly from one site to another, it may be better to increase ad frequency to twenty times a day per user as this will improve chances of ad getting viewed and clicked.

 It’s best to target shopping cart abandoners while they still warm and running a high-frequency, low-duration campaign achieves that.